Device Screen Streaming

 One of the biggest challenges of using and scaling virtual reality is that you can't see what users are doing.
 With laptops and handheld devices, you can look over someone's shoulder to assist them.
 In virtual reality, you can't do this.
 You must rely on verbal communication and feedback to understand how a user is interacting with the virtual environment.
 When you're flying blind, it's very difficult to guide users through VR experiences or help them troubleshoot.
 That's why we built Device Screen Streaming.

 With Device Screen Streaming, you can see exactly what your users are looking at and doing in-headset.
-This can help you identify any difficulties that users are experiencing and provide them with the necessary support to ensure they have the best experience possible.
+Similar to casting, this feed will cast straight to a web browser and will be visible on the ManageXR web console.
+This tool will help you identify any difficulties that users are experiencing and provide them with the necessary support to ensure they have the best experience possible.

 How to Start a Stream